lioumens/UW-SGSA-Website/aboutus.md

 Here we've collected a number of resources we hope will be helpful for both current and new students here at UW-Madison, including information on coursework, career resources, and things to do around Madison.

-## Upcoming Events
+## Fall 2018 Events

 ### Department Happy Hour

 Happy Hour's begin at 4 pm in The Sett at Union South.
 Everyone is welcome at the Department Happy Hour - faculty, staff, students, families, and friends.
 The more the merrier!
-The semester we're having Happy Hours every other, on the following dates:
+The semester we're having Happy Hours every other week.
+The remaining happy hours are on:

-- Sept 28
-- Oct 12
 - Oct 26
 - Nov 9
 - Nov 23